Vanderval31bs/VJModels/README.md

 ### **Usage**

-To use this class effectively:
+To use this class:
-1. Initialize the class with your dataset and specify any categorical columns.
+1. Initialize the class.
-2. Call the fitting method to perform all steps.
+2. Call the fitting method with your dataset and target variable to perform all steps.
-3. Use the `summary` method to get a detailed report of the model, including diagnostic tests and final results.
+3. Use the `summary` method to get a detailed report of the model.
 4. Use the object to predict the target value on new observations.

 ```python